nxg-nxg/vtspice/README.md

 .end
 ```

-Then, open a terminal in the directory, and run the following command.
+Open a terminal in the directory where this file is located, and run the following.

 ```
 $ vtspice inverter.sp netlist mos.mdl